-We study the equilibrium determinants of firm-level heterogeneity in a model in which firms can affect the variance of their productivity draws at the entry stage, and we explore the implications in closed and open economy.
-By allowing firms to choose the size of their investment in innovation projects of unknown quality, the model yields a Pareto distribution for productivity with a shape parameter that depends on industry-level characteristics.
-A novel result is that export opportunities, by increasing the payoffs in the tail, induce firms to invest in bigger projects with more spread-out outcomes.
-Moreover, when more productive firms also pay higher wages, trade amplifies wage dispersion by making all firms more unequal.
-These results are consistent with new evidence on how firm-level heterogeneity and wage dispersion vary in a panel of U.S. industries.
-Finally, we use patent data across U.S. states and over time to provide evidence in support of a specific mechanism of the model, namely, that export opportunities increase firm heterogeneity by fostering innovation.
+We study the determinants of firm-level heterogeneity in a model where innovation choices upon entry affect the variance of productivity draws.
+In equilibrium, productivity is Pareto distributed with a shape parameter that depends on industry-level characteristics.
+We show that export opportunities, by increasing the pay-offs in the tail, induce firms to invest in bigger projects with more dispersed outcomes.
+When more productive firms pay higher wages, trade amplifies wage dispersion by making firms more unequal.
+These results are consistent with how firm size, innovation and wage heterogeneity vary in a panel of US industries and states.